Michi (cat)

-Michi, also known as Embassy Cat, was the pet cat of Julian Assange from May 2016 until November 2018, when he reportedly gave away the cat, or April 2019, when he was evicted from the Ecuadorian embassy.
+Michi, also known as Embassy Cat, was the pet cat of Julian Assange from May 2016 until November 2018, when he reportedly gave away the cat, in April 2019, when he was evicted from the Ecuadorian embassy.
 In November 2018 the Ecuadorian embassy set a series of house rules in place for Assange, including that he was responsible for the cat's "well-being, food, and hygiene"; his lawyer called this requirement to care for his cat "denigrating", and according to NPR his failure to do so arguably played "a small role" in him being evicted from the embassy.

 Origin

 Assange obtained the cat in 2016, saying it was a gift from his children.
 This has been disputed, with The New Yorker quoting a friend of Assange who said "Julian stared at the cat for about half an hour, trying to figure out how it could be useful, and then came up with this: Yeah, let's say it's from my children.
 For a time, he said it didn't have a name because there was a competition in Ecuador, with schoolchildren, on what to name him.
 Everything is P.R.—everything."

 The cat's name, "Michi", is Kichwa for "cat", but it was more commonly known after its Twitter handle "Embassy Cat", as well as being occasionally called "James" or "Cat-stro", the latter after former Cuban leader Fidel Castro.